IAIK/MPC-Accumulator/Readme.md

 # MPC-Accumulator

 This repository contains the source code of the paper [1] by researchers of TU Graz and the Austrian Institute of Technology (AIT).
-A current version of the paper will also be added to this repository.
+A current version of the paper is also present in this repository.
 We implemented our work in two MPC Frameworks, MP-SPDZ (https://github.com/data61/MP-SPDZ) and FRESCO (https://github.com/aicis/fresco).

 ## MP-SPDZ

 ### Source Code:
 The source code of the MPC-Accumulator can be found in `MP-SPDZ/MPC-ACC`.
 We use the RELIC toolkit (https://github.com/relic-toolkit/relic) for elliptic curve implementations.
 RELIC is included as submodule in this project.

 ### Compilation:
 Execute the following commands to compile the source code: